nithishkgnani/Linux-Tips-and-Tricks/remote-systems.md

 Say you want to copy the directory named _Folder_A_ in remote's Desktop to my Documents:
 `scp -r HOST1@192.168.1.123:/home/HOST1/Desktop/Folder_A /home/MY_NAME/Documents/`
 '
+* To transfer files at a much higher speed, use `scp -C` to enable compression

+## Passwordless SSH
+To prevent ssh from asking for password everytime you ssh to the remote terminal, use:
+1. `ssh-keygen -t rsa -P ""`, this has to be done once for the local system
+2. `sudo ssh-copy-id -i /root/.ssh/id_rsa.pub user@RemoteSystemIP` once for every remote system

 ## VNC

 [Back to Readme](README.md)